The identity standards guide provides an overview of the Southern State Community College official identity.

 Public Service Announcements

 Public Service Announcements (PSAs) are announcements in :10, :20, :30, :60 second recordings that radio and television stations may run to inform the public about various non profit organizations.
 As radio and television stations run these spots as a free service, they choose how often to run these announcements.
-If you are involved with an organization that you think would be a good fit for a PSA, please contact the Communications Department with details.
+If you are involved with an organization that you think would be a good fit for a PSA, please contact Communications with details.

 Want some coverage for an upcoming event happening on campus?
 Your best bet is to plan ahead.
 Contact the Director of Public Relations at least a month prior to when your newsworthy event is taking place.
 Here are some things to think about before getting started.